coq/platform/doc/README_2021.11.0_8.14~2021.11.md

-# Coq Platform 2021.09.0 providing Coq 8.14.0 (released Oct 2021) with a beta package pick
+# Coq Platform 2021.11.0 providing Coq 8.14.1 (released Nov 2021) with the first package pick from Nov 2021

 The [Coq proof assistant](https://coq.inria.fr) provides a formal language to write mathematical definitions, executable algorithms, and theorems, together